pingcap/community/special-interest-groups/sig-tools/roles-and-organization-management.md

 **Automatically retired**:

-* No contribution to the parser repository within one year.
+* No contribution to the tools-related repositories within one year.

 **How to rejoin**: